Jason Schmidt (photographer): Professional work

 Jason Schmidt has photographed more than 600 contemporary artists over the twenty years since he began work on the subject.
 Much of this work has been collected in his books, Artists (2007) and Artists II (2015, Steidl).
 Schmidt primarily photographs artists in their studios, depicting his subjects in personal settings, revealing aspects of the creative process.
 Artists he has photographed range from lesser known to world famous and include John Baldessari, Mike Kelley, Cindy Sherman and James Turrell.

 Schmidt has exhibited this ongoing body of work at Deitch Projects, New York City (2007); The Margulies Collection, Miami (2008); and The Museum of Contemporary Art, Los Angeles (2012).
 And his photographs are in the collection of Martin Z. Marguiles, among others.

 Art critic Karen Rosenberg observes that Schmidt's photographs "transcend Pollock-paints-a-picture clichés; each photograph has its own peculiar aesthetic, from Paul McCarthy’s being caught like a serial killer in a boat spattered with fake blood, to prankster Maurizio Cattelan’s installing his infamous sculpture of a fallen pope."

 Jason Schmidt began his career shooting architecture and interiors and continues to do so for magazines including Architectural Digest and The New York Times T Magazine, as well as for book projects.
-He has worked with some of the most esteemed architects working today from Annabelle Selldorf to Peter Marino.
+He has worked with several esteemed architects, such as Annabelle Selldorf and Peter Marino.

 In 2013 Schmidt was commissioned by the Hammer Museum to document the architecture of A. Quincy Jones for an exhibition and catalogue.

 The museum's Director of Exhibitions and Publications Brooke Hodge writes, "From working with Schmidt on photo shoots of favelas in Rio, a modernist villa in Caracas, and a cozy cabin on Vashon Island near Seattle, I knew he would bring his own perspective to Quincy Jones’s work.
 More than straightforward documentation, his pictures capture the spirit of a building."

 Jason Schmidt's work has been published in Architectural Digest (French, Germans, U.S.), Details, The New Yorker, New York Magazine, The New York Times T Magazine, Vanity Fair, Vogue (U.S., British, Russian, Indian), W Magazine among others.

 He has shot advertisements for American Express, Comcast, IBM, Microsoft and others.

 Some of the cultural figures Schmidt has photographed include Marina Abramović, Kofi Annan, Michael Bloomberg, Hillary Clinton, Anderson Cooper, Sofia Coppola, Arianna Huffington, Jony Ive, Marc Jacobs, Jeff Koons, Karl Lagerfeld, Michelle Obama, Nancy Pelosi, Ed Ruscha and U2.

 In addition to his print work, Schmidt directs short films on both art and architecture for such clients as The New York Times T Magazine, Vanity Fair, Vogue, W Magazine and *Wallpaper.